 Inspect and replace corroded muffler and spark arrester (if equipped) as it could create a fire hazard and/or damage.

 SPARK PLUGS

-Replace spark plugs at the beginning of each mowing season or after every 100 hours of operation, whichever occurs first.
-Spark plug type and gap setting are shown in "PRODUCT SPECIFICATIONS" section of this manual.
+Replace spark plugs at the beginning of each mowing season or after every 100 hours of use, whichever comes first.
+Spark plug type and gap setting is shown in Product Specifications section of this manual.